designedmind/2017/introduction.md

-because this aspect of visual perception in humans is not -- as some philosophers might have it -- a "further fact" about perception that exists beyond function or behaviour, but is part of our overt (and presumably evolved) "functionality" as organisms.
-The ability to _not only_ use vision to "get by" in the world (identify mates, avoid predators) _but also_ to behave deeply and systematically about the content of our percepts is part of our phenotype.
+because this aspect of visual perception in humans is not -- as some philosophers might have it -- a "further fact" about perception that exists beyond function or behaviour, but is part of our overt (and presumably evolved) organismic function.
+The ability _not only_ to use vision to "get by" in the world (identify mates, avoid predators) _but also_ to behave deeply and systematically about the content of our percepts is part of our phenotype.
 I believe that to understand this properly is to understand phenomenal consciousness.

 Examples that I will explore in detail over the coming months include the way we report visual